JavierGoRa/PHP-CRUD-Events/README.md

 Welcome to my end of cycle project.

-This project is a part of my end of cycle project (Web Applications Development)
+This project is a part of my end of cycle project (Web Applications Development).

 You can read full document's project <a href="https://docs.google.com/document/d/1nmygZ04PyNLmKjzvUb2DXH9FGS23hvz8nY2M2k80DvA/edit?usp=sharing"> HERE </a>.

+## Functions

+You can register or login on this application.

+Can add an event with date, description, location, email contact, links and an image will be saved to base64.

+Can also delete, update and list this events.

 ## Authors